trillioneyes/slugmage/README.md

 slugs, and still will if there is ever a stack, but slugs shouldn't be able to colocate anymore).
 Hand allows you to grab a target slug from arbitrarily far away, and Dawn displays the victory message.
 (I would like Dawn to eventually have a pretty animation, but currently there's nothing at all.)

+For basic information about controls, press `?` ingame.